 WHAT IS TMS THERAPY

-The FDA cleared TMS Therapy as a safe and effective treatment for people who have not been helped by a depression drug.
-The FDA gave this clearance in 2008.
-Since then, more than 25,000 people have been treated for depression with TMS.
+The FDA approved TMS Therapy in 2008 as a safe and effective treatment for individuals that are not seeing ideal improvement with oral antidepressant medications.
+Since then, more than 25,000 people have successfully been treated for depression with TMS.

 Frequently asked questions

 These insurance providers pay for TMS Therapy:

 TMS Therapy uses a targeted pulsed magnetic field to stimulate areas of the brain that are less active in people with depression than people without depression.
 These pulses are similar to those given out by MRI machines.

 What is the treatment like?

 During treatment, you’ll sit in a comfortable chair with a light-weight device resting on your head.
 You’ll be awake and alert during the treatment.
 You may continue your normal daily activities right after treatment is over.

 How long does each TMS Treament take?